10 Proven Benefits (and Drawbacks) of Quartz Countertops

 Engineered Quartz surfaces come in a broad spectrum of different color and pattern combinations, some of which emulate natural stones’ appearance.
 Hence, it is sometimes referred to as “synthetic granite” or “synthetic marble” by some countertop suppliers here in the Philippines.
-They are available in a wide range of designs, but the most common ones usually are monotones with silver flecks and marble-like designs.
+They are available in a wide range of designs, but the most common ones are usually solid colors, monotoned with silver flecks, and marble-like designs.

 Thus, whether your kitchen requires warm earth tones or deep red and crisp white surfaces, you will always find them available from your supplier.

 Also, the material offers a consistent appearance throughout its entire surface.
 It achieves a controlled blend of color, pattern, and texture.
 It has a consistency that is impossible to find in any granite tile or marble slab.
 Therefore, you can expect that the sample you will receive will be the same as the one for your project.

 Its consistent appearance also allows stone fabricators to repair your quartz countertop quickly, should any damage occur (although unlikely).

 However, even with our advanced technology, engineered quartz still doesn’t compare to the visual details of natural stones.
 No matter how hard we try to imitate the swirls and veins of natural rock, we still can not achieve the same depth created by nature.
 A few, especially purists, find quartz countertops fake and cheap.
 Moreover, some find them boring because every slab will look the same for every design.

 Lastly, the edges of engineered quartz can be custom-fabricated similar to natural stone.
 Choose from a variety of designs, such as “eased,” “bevel,” and “bullnose,” for your quartz countertop to match your kitchen’s interior.
 Overall, quartz works best in contemporary or modern kitchen styles, thanks to its aesthetic appeal.